david-c14/FuryStudio/doc/lib/cpp/lbm.md

-# Bmp class `FuryUtils.hpp`
+# Lbm class `FuryUtils.hpp`

-The Bmp class is a subclass of [Imm](imm.md) for handling images in windows bitmap format.
+The Lbm class is a subclass of [Imm](imm.md) for handling images in lbm format.

-`FuryUtils::Image::Bmp`
+`FuryUtils::Image::Lbm`

 ## constructor

-`Bmp(const FuryUtils::Image::Imm &src)`
+`Lbm(const FuryUtils::Image::Imm &src)`

 Creates an image from an existing image.

-`Bmp(std::vector<uint8_t> &inputPalette, std::vector<uint8_t> &inputPixels)` inherited from [Imm](imm.md)
+`Lbm(std::vector<uint8_t> &inputPalette, std::vector<uint8_t> &inputPixels)` inherited from [Imm](imm.md)

 Creates an image from byte vectors containing a palette and raw bitmap data.

-`Bmp(std::vector<uint8_t> &bmpBuffer)`
+`Lbm(std::vector<uint8_t> &lbmBuffer)`

 Creates an image from a byte vector containing a windows bitmap.

 - `src` is an existing image; either a Bmp or Lbm.
 - `inputPalette` is a byte vector containing the palette for the image.
 - `inputPixels` is a byte vector containing the pixel data for the image.
-- `bmpBuffer` is a byte vector containing the windows bitmap.
+- `lbmBuffer` is a byte vector containing the lbm bitmap.

-The `Bmp` object takes a copy of the pixel and palette data.
+The `Lbm` object takes a copy of the pixel and palette data.
 The supplied vectors can safely be disposed afterwards.

 ## Size

 `uint32_t Size()` inherited from [Imm](imm.md)

-Returns the length of a byte vector required to hold the image in windows bitmap format.
+Returns the length of a byte vector required to hold the image in lbm format.

-- returns the minimum length of a byte vector that would be necessary to hold the image in windows bitmap format.
+- returns the minimum length of a byte vector that would be necessary to hold the image in lbm format.

 Note below that it is *not* necessary for you to determine the size of the vector in advance of calling `Buffer`